List of Memphis Redbirds seasons: International League (2021–present)

 In conjunction with the 2021 restructuring of the minor leagues, the Redbirds were placed in the new Triple-A East (AAAE), but remained affiliated with the St. Louis Cardinals.
 Instead of holding traditional playoffs to determine a league champion, the team with the best record at the end of the regular-season was declared the winner, but 10 games were added onto the schedule as a postseason tournament, called the Triple-A Final Stretch, in which all 30 Triple-A clubs competed for the highest winning percentage.
 Memphis finished the tournament tied for 13th place with a 4–4 (.500) record.
 In 2022, the Triple-A East became known as the International League.

 Since 2023, seasons have been played with a split-season format in which the teams with the best league-wide records at the end of each half qualify for the playoffs.
-The Redbirds have not qualified for the International League postseason.
+The Redbirds qualified for their first International League postseason by winning the 2026 first-half title with a league-best 47–28 (.627) record.
+They were defeated by the second-half champion Rochester Red Wings, 2–1, in the best-of-three series for the IL championship.